-In the review of the 2019 financial statements, the Audit Committee discussed with management the accounting principles applied and significant judgements affecting the financial statements.
+In the review of the 2020 financial statements, the Audit Committee discussed with management the accounting principles applied and significant judgements affecting the financial statements.
 Matters raised by Group Audit and the external auditors in respect of governance, risk management, accounting and internal controls over financial reporting were also reviewed.
-The following key audit matters highlighted in the Independent Auditors' Report on pages 142 to 148 of the Annual Report were discussed with management and the external auditors:
+The following key audit matters highlighted in the Independent Auditors' Report on pages 152 to 158 of the Annual Report were discussed with management and the external auditors:

-Impairment of loans and bills receivable
+• Impairment of loans to customers

-The Audit Committee reviewed management's assessment and justification of allowances for impaired loans and non-impaired loans, including the appropriateness of forward-looking assumptions and scenarios adopted, in accordance with Singapore Financial Reporting Standards (International) 9 Financial Instruments and approved framework.
+The Audit Committee reviewed management's assessment and justification of allowances for impaired loans and non-impaired loans, including the forward-looking assumptions and scenarios adopted as well as the adjustments made to the model-driven estimates to reflect prevailing economic conditions and uncertainties brought about by Covid-19.
 The adequacy of allowances for impaired loans set aside for key loan accounts was also discussed with the external auditors.
 Additionally, the Audit Committee also considered the input from Group Audit's independent assessment of the Group's credit portfolio quality and credit risk management process.

-Valuation of financial instruments held at fair value

-The Audit Committee with the input of the Risk Management Committee, reviewed management's valuation of financial instruments framework and their control, monitoring and issue escalation processes.
+• Valuation of financial instruments measured at fair value - Level 2 and 3 The Audit Committee, with the input of the Risk Management Committee, reviewed management's valuation of financial instruments framework and their control, monitoring and issue escalation processes.
 In addition, the Committee reviewed both Group Audit's and the external auditors' assessment of the controls over valuation which included independent verification of price and validation of valuation models.